Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 =====================

 Writing to a logger can be expensive, so by default Lightning write logs to disc or to the given logger every 100 training steps.
-To change this behaviour, set the interval at which you wish to flush logs to the filesystem using `log_every_n_steps` :class:`~pytorch_lightning.trainer.trainer.Trainer` flag.
+To change this behaviour, set the interval at which you wish to flush logs to the filesystem using `flush_logs_every_n_steps` :class:`~pytorch_lightning.trainer.trainer.Trainer` flag.

 .. testcode::